|

 An order

-given to a broker by a customer that specifies a price; the order can be executed only if
+given to a broker by a customer that

-the market reaches or betters that price.
+only if the market reaches or betters that price.

 |